-Today more shots of a group of decorative summer flowers Missouri Coneflower - Rudbeckia missouriensis in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter, as well as in simulated butterfly and bee vision using my proprietary XBV filter.
-Lens was my UV-Nikkor 105mm quartz flourite lens.
+Today shots of a Missouri Coneflower - Rudbeckia missouriensis hybride in reflected ultraviolet photography and simulated bee and butterfly vision.
+All shots were done at f8 in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter, as well as my XBV filters for simulated bee and butterfly vision.
+Lens was a UV-Nikkor 105mm quartz fluorite lens.
 Light source was sunlight.
-All shots were done at f8.

 [click on image to see a larger one]

-I have written about this flower previously HERE
+I have written about that flower before HERE

 Stay tuned, more will follow on that fascinating subject...

 More info on this very interesting field may be found on my site http://www.pbase.com/kds315/uv_photos